 "We all come into the world having sight.
-We see what's in front of our faces, but our personal perspectives blind us into only seeing what we already look for..."
-(Ashanti R.)
+We see what's in front

 "Remember that everyone's life story is complex" is a saying/rule that Ms. Loosen has always made known to the class.
 We have all seen and experienced things that influence who we are.
 Because of these experiences we don't always see things in a similar light.
 We are often blind and judge.
 But sometimes we just need a different "frame" of mind.